 - pedelecs: E-bikes up to 25 km / h are called pedelecs (pedal electric cycle) and are legally treated like bicycles.
 This means: No driving license is required, there is no minimum age and no helmet requirement.
 An insurance number is also not necessary.
 The driver always has to pedal himself, the motor only has a supporting function.

 - S-Pedelecs: These are pedelecs up to 45 km / h.
 Important: S-Pedelecs are motor vehicles due to their speed and need their own insurance number.
 The minimum age for driving S-Pedelecs is 16 years.
 An AM driving license and a suitable helmet are also required.
 And: You can only ride on the road, not on bike paths.

-- "Real" e-bikes: You can also drive without muscle power at the push of a button.
+- "Real ”e-bikes: You can also drive without muscle power, at the push of a button.
 Up to 25 km / h they are considered a moped.
-The driver must have a moped test certificate if he was born after March 31.3.1965, XNUMX and does not hold a driving license.
+The driver must have a moped test certificate if he was born after March 31.3.1965, XNUMX and is not the holder of a driving license.
 An insurance license plate and a suitable helmet are also mandatory.

 In addition, a blood alcohol limit of 0,5 per mille applies to e-bikes and S-Pedelecs.
 So this is just as high as for motor vehicles.
 In contrast, it is slightly higher for bicycles and pedelecs.
 It is forbidden to transport children in trailers with the e-bike; attaching child trailers to the pedelec is not a problem.

 In summary: Only pedelecs that are handled like bicycles are really uncomplicated.
 In particular, people without a driver's license should make sure that they are pedelecs when buying an urban e-bike.

 What to look for when buying an urban e-bike?